-Poole Harbour search after man reported overboard
+Poole Regatta organisers cancel racing amid harbour search for man

 Poole, Southbourne and Kimmeridge Coastguard Rescue Teams, a search and rescue helicopter and Dorset Police are all involved in the "extensive" search.

+In a statement the regatta organisers said they had been informed of the ongoing incident by the emergency services early on Monday and had taken the decision to cancel racing and the prize-giving event.

+The biannual event which attracts hundreds of entrants, has been taking place over the bank holiday weekend.

-The RNLI also confirmed two boats were taking part in the ongoing incident.
+The RNLI also confirmed two of its boats were taking part in the search.

-Dorset Police confirmed officers were assisting HM Coastguard with the search.
+Dorset Police confirmed officers were assisting HM Coastguard.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.